 8. Keyword Optimization

-Keyword optimization is the process of selecting relevant keywords and strategically using them to improve search engine rankings and drive traffic.
+Keyword optimization is the process of selecting relevant keywords and strategically utilizing them to enhance search engine rankings and drive targeted traffic.
 Finding out what search terms potential customers use involves incorporating those terms into website content, meta tags, titles, and descriptions.

 The goal is to increase visibility and relevance for specific keywords, leading to higher rankings and more targeted traffic.
-However, it’s important to avoid “keyword stuffing” and prioritize user experience and quality content for long-term success.
+However, it is essential to avoid “keyword stuffing” and prioritize user experience and high-quality content for long-term success.

 So, it’s still possible to rank highly on Google with good old-fashioned SEO by researching and using keywords.
 Write naturally instead of stuffing your writing with keyword phrases, which is a bad practice.

-There are a several ways to perform keyword optimization, including:
+There are several ways to perform keyword optimization, including:

-• Use latent semantic indexing (LSI) keywords to let Google find your content quickly.
+- Utilize latent semantic indexing (LSI) keywords to enable Google to find your content quickly.

 9. Tags